Evolution of mammalian auditory ossicles: Yanoconodon

 A recently discovered intermediate form is the primitive mammal Yanoconodon, which lived approximately 125 million years ago in the Mesozoic era.
 In Yanoconodon the ossicles have separated from the jaw and serve the hearing function in the middle ear, yet maintain a slender connection to the jaw via the ossified Meckel's cartilage.
 Maintaining a connection via the ossified Meckel's cartilage may have been evolutionary advantageous since the auditory ossicles were not connected to the cranium in Yanoconodon (as they are in extant mammals), and required structural support via Meckel's cartilage.

 Effects on hearing

 The frequency range and sensitivity of the ear is dependent on the shape and arrangement of the middle-ear bones.
 In the reptilian lineage, hearing depends on the conduction of low-frequency vibrations through the ground or bony structures (such as the columella).
 By modifying the articular bone, quadrate bone, and columella into small ossicles, mammals were able to hear a wider range of high-frequency airborne vibrations.
-Hearing within mammals is further aided by a tympanum in the outer ear and newly evolved cochlea in the inner ear.
+Hearing within mammals is further aided by a tympanum in the outer ear and an elongated lagena (cochlea) in the inner ear.